How to Install Anaconda on Ubuntu 18.04

 The installer will also ask you whether you would like to download and install Visual Studio Code.

 Anaconda is partnered with Microsoft!
 Microsoft VSCode is a streamlined code editor with support for development operations like debugging, task running and version control.
 To install Visual Studio Code, you will need: - Administrator Privileges - Internet connectivity Visual Studio Code License: https://code.visualstudio.com/license Do you wish to proceed with the installation of Microsoft VSCode? [yes|no]

-You can find more information about Visual Studio at the editor website.
+You can find more information about Visual Studio on the editor website .
 If you want to install Visual Studio Code type

 To activate the Anaconda installation load the new